 Students who are interested in pursuing a bachelor's degree in Administration of Justice should contact the AOJ program coordinator or the Counseling Center for specifics on course transferability.

 According to the U.S. Department of Labor Statistics, the opportunities in local police departments will be excellent for those who meet the psychological, personal and physical qualifications.
-Employment for correctional officers is expected to grow 16 percent between 2006 and 2016, and security guard positions are growing faster than the average for all occupations.

 For more information regarding the field of policing, correctional officers or security officers, refer to the U.S. Department of Labor Occupational Handbook.